-Ecological restoration project means a project where the site is intentionally altered to
+Ecological restoration project means a project where the site is intentionally altered to efficiency factors that influence the amount of water that needs to be applied to the specific landscaped area.

 Estimated applied water use means the average annual total amount of water estimated to be necessary to keep plants in a healthy state, calculated as provided in the Guidelines.
 It is based on the reference evapotranspiration rate, the size of the landscape area, plant water use factors, and the relative irrigation efficiency of the irrigation system.